BlackRock LifePath Index Target-Date Series

 This remains a first-class target-date series.

-A new lead manager oversees the BlackRock LifePath Index target-date series, but we continue to have confidence in the leadership, depth, and resources of the overall team.
+The BlackRock LifePath Index target-date series of funds features an innovative team with topnotch resources.
 It continues to earn a Morningstar Analyst Rating of Gold for its cheapest share classes and Silver for its more expensive ones.

-The team takes a methodical approach to tweaking this index-based series, typically making only small changes annually.
-In 2019, the team lowered the series' overweighting in global REITs early in the glide path to 5% from 16% to put more emphasis on growing assets early through broader equity index funds.
-The team's willingness to revisit, and reverse, prior assumptions is another sign of its forward-thinking nature.
+The team does not implement tactical moves, choosing instead to make incremental changes to allocations across the glide path.
+For example, in 2019, the team lowered the series’ overweight to global REITs early in the glide path to 5% from 16% to put more emphasis on assets with higher growth potential through broader equity index funds.
+The team’s willingness to revisit, and reverse, prior assumptions is another sign of its forward-thinking nature.